swimmingly/yodrew.github.io/index.md

 See end of [introduction](/introduction) for many ways to participate in and support this work.

 I would like to do a 20-day darkroom retreat in order to heal from exhaustion-depression.
-For this I need €2000 or a month’s use of a [fully functional house](/design) in a quiet location in Spain.
-If you can help me with this, then... thank you.
+For this I need help in organizing the retreat in a [fully functional house](/design) in a quiet location in Spain.
+If you can help me with this somehow, then... thank you.

 Donations: I appreciate them very much.
 I live extremely simply, so even small amounts help: